×

 Coffee table books galore, this selection will have you completely geeking out over architectural and design movements of the last hundred years.

-A Pattern Language: Towns, Buildings, Construction
+A Pattern Language: Towns, Buildings, Construction,

-by Christopher Alexander, Sara Ishikawa and Murray Silverstein
+Christopher Alexander, Sara Ishikawa and Murray Silverstein

-Christopher Alexnader and his colleagues at the Center for Environmental Structure have, at their core, written a book that allows people to design their own houses, streets and communities.
+Christopher Alexander and his colleagues at the Center for Environmental Structure have, at their core, written a book that allows people to design their own houses, streets and communities.
 A radical concept from a simple observation.

-Architecture Depends
+Architecture Depends,

-by Jeremy Till
+Jeremy Till

 What does architecture depend on?
 People, time, politics, ethics and the world around it.
 Which is not surprisingly what Jeremy Till argues, that architecture depends on something outside of itself.

-by F. R. S. Yorke
+F. R. S. Yorke

 A classic survey of modernist architecture, complete with illustrations and plans.

-Classic Modern Houses in Europe
+Classic Modern Houses in Europe,

-by Richard Einzig
+Richard Einzig

 A dip into modern architecture with this guide to modern houses in Europe.

-Interior Portraits: At Home With Cultural Pioneers and Creative Mavericks
+Interior Portraits: At Home With Cultural Pioneers and Creative Mavericks,

-by Leslie Williamson
+Leslie Williamson

 A compelling take on California's cultural and creative forces.
 Williamson's enigmatic photography brings to life these trailblazing homes.